Nischal-Karki-1/from-promises-to-accountability/README.md

 **Status:** Under review at *Natural Language Processing* (Cambridge University Press)

-This repository contains the dataset, annotation materials, source code, and experiments for our study on **Election Commitment Mining** - a task that identifies and structures political commitments made by electoral candidates and parties in Nepali political texts.
+This repository contains the dataset, annotation materials, source code, and experiments for our study on **Election Commitment Mining** - a task that identifies and structures electoral commitments made by electoral candidates and parties in Nepali political texts.
 We benchmark machine learning, deep learning, and large language models to automatically classify statements as **Commitment (C)** or **Non-Commitment (NC)**.

 ## Repository Structure